dineshgajurel/order-processing-api/README.md

 ```bash
 npm run test
 ```

-Note: Test script will trigger after `npm run build ` before running the app.
-So, no need to manually do it (migt be applicable if want to run alternatively)

 Note: For this time the test covarage is not higher, just wanted to showcase (my ability 😊) the funcationalites with test cases, so there are two test suites available